Apply: Physician Assistant

 • Performance of routine physical examination and diagnostic maneuvers.

-• Performance of treatment maneuvers, which may include lifting, transferring of patients, and assisting during ambulation while assuring their own safety as well as the patient’s safety.
+• Performance of treatment maneuvers, which may include lifting, transferring of patients, and assisting during ambulation while assuring your own safety as well as the patient’s safety.

 • Elicitation of information from patients by palpation, auscultation, percussion, and movement of limbs.